OpenSciViz/cloud/backup/README.md

      Presumably closing and re-opening the Console Proxy browser window will load the new version, but if not, clear the browser internal cache and retry.

   ## 07. Once launched, the VM life-cycle is somewhat independent of the cloudstack services.

-Stopping the
-    hypervisor agent and/or the managment server does not stop the VMs.
-VMs can be be shutdown or rebooted or destroyed and expunged from the GUI, and as mentioned above if necessary via virsh commands.
-Remember that libvirtd dynamically inserts new VM routing rules in iptables, but doe not persist the rules to /etc.
+    Stopping the hypervisor agent and/or the managment server does not stop the VMs.
+VMs can be be shutdown or rebootedor destroyed and expunged from the GUI, and as mentioned above if necessary via virsh commands.
+Note that libvirtd dynamically inserts new VM routing rules in iptables, but doe not persist the rules to /etc.
     If one restarts iptables with the VMs still running, but without first saving/persisting their iptable entries, connectivity may be lost.
 Rebooting the VMs should induce libvirtd to (re)create the iptable rules